department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-synthesis-and-reporting.md

 - [ ] Research report drafted

 **Collaboration with Sitewide UX Lead**
-- [ ] Some initial findings shared and discussed, along with potential recomendations
+- [ ] Some initial findings shared and discussed (in Mural?), along with potential recomendations--what's important, what we might do next.
 - [ ] Research report feedback requested
 - [ ] Research report feedback incorporated
 - [ ] Sitewide UX Lead requested feedback from VA PO and shared with researcher
 - [ ] All feedback on research report incorporated

-**Readout**
-- [ ] Discussed with Sitewide UX Lead, PM, and/or PO re type of research readout needed and with whom
-- [ ] Research readout scheduled
-- [ ] Research readout presentation slides drafted

-Next Steps:
-- [ ] The Research Lead should work with the UX Team & PM to create recommendations
-- [ ] The PM & PO should decide if a full research readout is required and who needs to be invited

-## Acceptance Criteria
-- [ ] Create Topline Summary, share with PO, and update if needed
-- [ ] Schedule a full research readout (if PM & PO request)